The A to Z Guide to Project Management

 Today, all organizations expect their teams to deliver more results with fewer resources.
 These seemingly impossible expectations can not only be fulfilled but also be exceeded if they take a project management approach towards their work.

-Here are some of the teams that would benefit hugely by implementing some of the best project management practices:
+Some of the teams that would benefit hugely by implementing some of the best project management practices:

 1. Marketing teams: